UMassParosCenter/Earthquake_DeepLearning_Tools/README.md

 3. **Evaluation:**
     - For live evaluation on incoming data, run the live evaluation script.
     - For evaluation on a specific data range, run the data range evaluation script.

+**File run order for training:**
+    - Run the Makefile to execute the preprocessing scripts by typing make in the terminal.
+        - generateBackgroundData.py
+        - usgsEarthquakeDataGrabber.py
+        - PSD_Background_processor.py
+        - PSD_Earthquake_processor.py
+    - CNN1D.ipynb

 ---